Soft, tall, fluffy, and easy to make, these vegan pancakes are the best pancakes you'll ever have.

 If you freeze them they might stick to each other, so you either freeze small batches, or you put a piece of parchment paper in between each pancake so they won't stick with each other.
 Thaw and reheat in the microwave.

 These are our top-rated vegan breakfast recipes - easy to make, with simple and wholesome ingredients:

 - Spatula to flip pancakes

-- 1 cup (160 grams) all-purpose flour add 1 to 2 extra tbsp to make extra tall pancakes
+- 1 cup all-purpose flour add 1 to 2 extra tablespoon to make extra tall pancakes

-- 1 teaspoon vanilla or cinnamon (aromas are optional)
+- 1 teaspoon vanilla extract or cinnamon (aromas are optional)

 - In a bowl, mix together the flour, sugar, salt, and baking powder.

 - Add the milk, water, and vanilla to the bowl with the dry ingredients.
 Whisk gently just until the wet and dry ingredients come together, without overmixing.Tip: especially with vegan pancakes it is crucial not to overmix.
 Overmixing will develop the gluten in the flour and your pancakes will turn out rubbery.